natemc/qicq/README.md

 ## Which functions are implemented?

 The quickest way to see a list of functions implemented so far is to open up qicq.cpp.

+## TODO

+* Nulls
+* Tables
+* Improve compiler error messages (usually they are several pages)
+* Completeness

+Also, no effort has been made to make qicq fast or to memory efficient.